folio-org/folio-ansible/doc/ansible-roles.md

 ## mod-users-build
 Clones and builds the source from folio-org/mod-users on GitHub.
 Depends on common, openjdk-8-jdk, and maven-3.
-*Note: this role is currently pinned to mod-users v0.1-mongo*
+*Note: this role is currently pinned to mod-users v0.1-mongo.*

 ## mod-users-data
 Sample data for the mod-users backend module.
 Depends on tenant-data.
-*Note: without a running Okapi instance with mod-users installed and enabled, this role will fail*
+*Note: without a running Okapi instance with mod-users installed and enabled, this role will fail.*

 ## mod-users-demo
 Installs and launches mod-users with persistent storage in a running Okapi instance.
 Depends on mod-users-build and mongodb-org.
-*Note: without a running Okapi instance, this role will fail*
+*Note: without a running Okapi instance, this role will fail.*

 ## mod-users-docker
 Builds a Docker image from the Dockerfile and registers it with